tadas-subonis/dev-tasubo-com-blog/_posts/2021-06-10-creating-custom-sql-udfs-on-spark-hive-databricks-with-gradle.md

-Finally, we can upload the JAR to the FileStore (on [DBFS](https://docs.databricks.com/data/databricks-file-system.html)) and use the following on Spark SQL (Databricks):
+Finally, we can upload the JAR to the FileStore (on [DBFS](https://docs.databricks.com/data/databricks-file-system.html)) and use the following on Spark SQL (Databricks) to [create a function](https://docs.databricks.com/spark/latest/spark-sql/language-manual/sql-ref-syntax-ddl-create-function.html):

 ```sql
 %sql